thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 * TOC
 {:toc}

-Shared subscriptions are a powerful feature introduced in MQTT v5, which was highly requested by end-users.
+Shared subscriptions are an advanced capability introduced in MQTT v5 that has been widely anticipated by users.
-Although ThingsBoard MQTT Broker does not require this feature to work only with MQTT v5 clients, clients with any protocol version can use it.
+While ThingsBoard MQTT Broker does not restrict its usage to MQTT v5 clients exclusively, clients with any protocol version can leverage this feature.
-The official [documentation](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901250) provides more information on this feature.
-In this tutorial, we will go through the essential aspects of this feature.
+The official [documentation](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901250) offers comprehensive details on shared subscriptions, and this tutorial will focus on the fundamental aspects of this functionality.
+By understanding and exploring shared subscriptions, users can harness the full potential of this powerful feature in their MQTT interactions.

 ### What are Shared Subscriptions?

-For standard subscriptions, each subscribed client receives a copy of every published message to the topic.
+In traditional or standard subscriptions, each subscribed client receives a duplicate copy of every published message that matches the subscribed topic.
+This approach ensures that all clients receive the same set of messages.
-However, shared subscriptions allow MQTT clients to share the subscription load between several clients in a group, known as **client load balancing**.
+However, shared subscriptions introduce a more efficient mechanism for distributing the subscription load among multiple clients within a defined group.
+This technique, known as **client load balancing**, enables MQTT clients to collectively handle the incoming message flow more effectively, optimizing network bandwidth and reducing overall processing overhead.

-Shared subscriptions are identified using a special style of topic filter in the following format:
+Shared subscriptions are identified by a distinct style of topic filter, which follows a specific format.
+The format for a shared subscription topic filter is as follows:
 ```
 $share/{ShareName}/{TopicFilter}
 ```

 where:
-* $share - is a constant that identifies the subscription as shared.
+* $share - is a constant that denotes the subscription as shared.
-* {ShareName} - is the identifier of the shared subscription.
+* {ShareName} - is the identifier of the shared subscription, which helps distinguish it from other shared subscriptions.
-* {TopicFilter} - is the actual topic filter, as for a regular subscription.
-It can include wildcards (`#`, `+`).
+* {TopicFilter} - represents the topic filter used for the subscription, similar to regular subscriptions.
+It can include wildcards such as `#` and `+` to match multiple topics.

 For example, the following is a shared subscription: